About The Aspiring Scholars Program

-- Must be a resident of Pennsylvania
+- Must be a Pennsylvania resident

 - Must demonstrate financial need

-- Must be a student who shows academic promise and the desire to achieve a college degree
+- Must be a student who shows academic promise and the strong desire to achieve a college degree

 Summer Bridge Program